stacybri/SPI_v0/R/04_WDR/042_programs/02_data_cleaning_WDR.md

 Data was pulled on April 13, 2020.

 Countries are ranked by source quality (admin data > survey > no data) and frequency.
-Score on this indicator has a max of 1 point with 0.5 points for source quality and 0.5 points for frequency.
+Score on this indicator has a max of 1 pointand is the average of the quality and frequency indicators.
 Detailed scoring for source quality and frequency components are below.

 Quality (0.5 points total):
-0.5 Point.
-Vital Registration data available within past 5 years 0.25 Points.
-Survey Data availabe, but no Vital Registration data within past 5 years; 0 Points.
+1 Point.
+Vital Registration data available within past 5 years 0 Points.
 None within past 5 years

 Frequency (0.5 points total):
-0.5 Point.
-3 or more values available within past 5 years 0.3 Points.
-2 values available within past 5 years; 0.15 Points.
-1 values available within past 5 years;
+1 Point.
+3 or more values available within past 5 years 0 Points.
-0 Points.
 None within past 5 years